 Any business records containing personal information must be destroyed by shredding, erasing or otherwise modifying the personal information so as to make it unreadable, undecipherable or nonreconstructable through generally available means.
 If you have documents containing personal information (such as loan applications or approved attorney applications), they must be shredded before they are discarded.

 The display or public posting of social security numbers is prohibited, as is the provision of the individual's social security number to the general public.
 You cannot require an individual to use his or her social security number to access any internet web site unless an additional password is required.
-If the display of the social security number is required by federal law or certain
+If the display of the social security number is required by federal law or certain New Jersey statutes or court rules, it is exempted from this prohibition.

 As you are aware, previous legislation gave the county clerks the right to redact social security numbers from document submitted for recording.
 We suggest that you advise any out-of-state clients who may be unfamiliar with the new rules that they should not require social security numbers to be a part of documents to be recorded.